 The main change for Medicare beneficiaries is that the Affordable Care Act closes the so-called doughnut hole.
 That's the coverage gap in Medicare Part D, which pays for prescription drugs.
 Under Part D, seniors pay a certain initial amount for prescription drugs, then pay all of their costs up to $4,700, when coverage starts up again.
 The ACA requires this coverage gap to grow more narrow over time.
 The gap will be completely closed by 2020.

 Medi-Cal is the government health insurance program for the poor.
 (In other states, it's called Medicaid.)
-If you are currently receiving Medi-Cal, you will continue to do so.
+If you are currently receiving Medi-Cal, you don't need to do anything.

 But what many people don't know is that Medi-Cal does not cover everyone who is poor.
-Under the Affordable Care Act, California is expanding Medi-Cal to cover more poor people who do not have health insurance.
+Under the Affordable Care Act, California expanded Medi-Cal to cover more poor people who do not have health insurance.
 This guide has more information about the Medi-Cal expansion.

 I Buy My Own Health Insurance.
-What Does the New Health Law Mean to Me?
+What Does the Health Law Mean to Me?

-Right now, people who buy insurance for themselves or for their families have no leverage with insurance companies.
-If you buy your own insurance, you probably pay a much higher premium than a large company would pay for similar coverage.
-If you are sick, the insurance company might also charge you a higher premium or refuse to cover you.
+Before the ACA went into effect, people who bought insurance for themselves or for their families had no leverage with insurance companies.
+If you bought your own insurance, you may have paid a much higher premium than a large company would pay for similar coverage.
+If you were sick, the insurance company could have charged you a higher premium or refused to cover you altogether.

-Starting Jan.
-1, many current insurance practices will no longer be permitted.
-The new health law restricts what insurance companies are allowed to consider in setting premiums.
+Effective Jan.
+1, 2014, many of those insurance practices are no longer permitted.
+The health law restricts what insurance companies are allowed to consider in setting premiums.
 Specifically, insurers may no longer use your health history to set rates.
 Instead, rates will be based on three factors only: age, where you live, and number of people in your family.
 You cannot be turned down or charged a higher premium because you are sick.

-As part of its responsibility, Covered California reviewed plans that insurance companies wanted to offer on the marketplace.
-The agency certified plans that met the requirements of the health law.
+As part of its responsibility, Covered California reviews plans that insurance companies want to offer on the marketplace.
+The agency certifies plans that meet the requirements of the health law.
 People can shop for these certified plans and compare prices.
 In addition, consumers may qualify for subsidies (in the form of tax credits) to help them pay for insurance.

 I Do Not Have Health Insurance